 MammoLink® continually analyzes and anticipates breast cancer screening trends and proactively ensures our physicians are aligned with a successful practice now and in the future.

 Breast cancer screening with mammography remains one of the great success stories of modern medicine.
 Science has repeatedly proven that early detection of breast cancer saves lives.
-Without question, digital mammography is not going anywhere soon.
+Without question, 3D mammogram is not going anywhere soon.
 Despite this, many patients and physicians are being inundated with confusing and seemingly conflicting headlines regarding mammogram breast cancer screening guidelines.

 Despite variation in mammogram age and screening interval recommendations from some groups, including the United States Preventative Services Task Force (USPSTF), overall there remain more similarities than differences from most healthcare organizations.
 For example, The American Medical Association (AMA), the Society of Breast Imaging (SBI), the American College of Radiology (ACR), the American Congress of Obstetricians and Gynecologists (ACOG), the American Cancer Society (ACS), and the National Comprehensive Cancer Network (NCCN) all continue to support annual screening with mammography, most beginning at age 40.
 In any event, the practice patterns in the United States continue to favor these traditional mammogram recommendations and the patterns do not seem likely to change anytime soon.